Last Updated on

 As the name suggests, this is the place to go to build and customize your own lightsabers.
 “Gatherers” help shoppers look through unusual parts and pieces so they can build a lightsaber that is unique to them.
 You must pay the $200 lightsaber fee before you are allowed to enter Savi’s.
 Only 2 people per lightsaber are allowed to enter.

-Beginning June 24, 2019, reservations will be required to enter Savi’s Workshop.
-You can book your reservation beginning at 7am on the day of your visit with a valid credit card.
-If you have a reservation to enter Savi’s, you will not need to join a boarding group to enter the Star Wars land.
+On busy days, reservations may be required to enter Savi’s Workshop.
+You can book your reservation beginning at 7am on the day of your visit via the Disneyland app.
 You will need to “participate” in the experience (aka: buy a lightsaber).

 Choose from 120,000 possible combinations in 4 different lightsaber themes.
 Peace and Justice uses scraps from fallen Jedi temples and crashed starships to create a lightsaber reminescent of the Republic era.
 Protection and Defense uses mysterious materials to connect the owner of these lightsabers with the Force.
 Elemental Nature uses Brylark trees, Cartusion whale bones and Rancor teeth to craft a special saber.
 Power and Control, well those are best for those insterested in the powers of the dark side.

 Ultimately, this experience seems to be the Star Wars version of the Harry Potter wand experience at Universal Studios.
 Since major Star Wars enthusiasts are flooding the park right now, the line for participating in this experience is quite long.
 We can’t imagine there is an endless supply of people will to spend $200 on a lightsaber so I imagine lines will die down significantly in a few months.

 Dok-Ondar’s Den of Antiquities